kimtth/mcp-aoai-web-browsing/README.md

 - A minimal server/client application implementation utilizing the Model Context Protocol (MCP) and Azure OpenAI.

-    1. The MCP server is built with FastMCP.
+    1. The MCP server is built with `FastMCP`.
-    2. The client is created by ChatGPT to call the MCP server.
+    2. `Playwright` is an an open source, end to end testing framework by Microsoft for testing your modern web applications.
-    3. The server will call a function on the server, which is created using Playwright (Web Testing and Automation framework created by MS).
+    3. The MCP response about tools will be converted to the OpenAI function calling format.
-    4. The MCP response about tools will be converted to the OpenAI function calling format.
+    4. The bridge that converts the MCP server response to the OpenAI function calling format customises the `MCP-LLM Bridge` implementation.
-    5. The bridge that converts the MCP server response to the OpenAI function calling format customises the implementation from the MCP-LLM Bridge.
-To ensure a stable connection, the server object is passed directly into the bridge.
+    5. To ensure a stable connection, the server object is passed directly into the bridge.

 ## Model Context Protocol (MCP)